-The Matlock Bath Illuminations have a long established history dating back to 1897 – first held to celebrate Queen Victoria's Diamond Jubilee.
-It was the recollections of an earlier visit to Matlock Bath, by the then Princess Victoria that inspired the Illuminations.
-She recalled how, when staying in Matlock Bath, she looked out of her hotel window and saw the candle lights were reflected in the River Derwent that flows through the centre of the village.
+The Matlock Bath Illuminations have a long established history dating back to 1897, when they were first held to celebrate Queen Victoria's Diamond Jubilee.
+It was the recollections of an earlier visit to Matlock Bath by the then Princess Victoria that inspired the Illuminations.
+She recalled how, when staying in Matlock Bath, she looked out of her hotel window and saw candle lights reflected in the River Derwent that flows through the centre of the village.
 The twinkling lights made a lasting impression on the young Princess.

-To celebrate the Diamond Jubilee in 1897, the village was illuminated by fairy lamps and Chinese and Japanese lanterns with a torchlight procession through the village - followed by a procession of illuminated boats on the river and the limestone gorge rock face was decorated with coloured bonfires.
-It must have been a truly remarkable spectacle.
+To celebrate the Queen's Diamond Jubilee in 1897, the village was illuminated with fairy lamps and Chinese and Japanese lanterns, with a torchlight procession through the village - followed by a procession of illuminated boats on the river.
+The limestone gorge rock face was decorated with coloured bonfires and it must have been a truly remarkable spectacle.

-Today, the event still features the decorated and illuminated boats that are produced by the members of the Matlock Bath Venetian Boat Builders Association and rowed by them each Saturday and Sunday evening during the Illuminations season.
-The Arkwright Cup, donated by Sir Richard Arkwright in 1903, is awarded to the winning design and the Boat Parade continues to feature one 'candle-lit' boat – in the traditional Victorian style.
+Today, the event still features the decorated and illuminated boats produced by members of the Matlock Bath Venetian Boat Builders' Association and rowed by them each Saturday and Sunday evening during the Illuminations season.
+The Arkwright Cup, donated by Sir Richard Arkwright in 1903, is awarded to the winning design and the Boat Parade continues to feature one 'candle-lit' boat in the traditional Victorian style.

 30 facts about Matlock Bath Illuminations